 But probably nowhere Roman Catholicism is felt as much as in Vilnius Old Town, where there are many church spires of different periods gone by, from 14th to the 18th century.
 There are also several miraculous paintings that are visited by pilgrims from far away in Vilnius: the Divine Mercy and the Mary of the Gates of Dawn are the prime examples.

 Another famous miraculous painting exists in Šiluva.
 While the elaborate processions to the holy sites across Lithuanian countryside are less popular than they were 100 years ago the religious town holidays are still the main event of the year in many places.

-As the Lithuania’s major religion (some 86% its followers) Roman Catholicism was the prime target of the Soviet anti-religious drive.
+As the Lithuania’s major religion Roman Catholicism was the prime target of the Soviet anti-religious drive.
 The Soviets closed many churches and all the monasteries.
 After independence, most of these buildings have been reopened and repaired but a lack of money means that many others still stand derelict with their priceless artworks destroyed.
 Despite the rebirth of religious practices, they are still nowhere as prevalent as they were before the occupation.
 Only several percents of Lithuania's Catholics actually go to mass every Sunday (nominally a requirement for the believers).